John Legend, Jill Scott, André 3000 to headline new Napa festival

 Tickets go on sale Thursday for the Black Radio Experience, a live three-day event presented by the Blue Note Jazz Festival Aug.
 30-Sept.
 1 at the Meritage Resort & Spa in Napa.

-Headliners Include John Legend, Jill Scott and André 3000 joining Blue Note Jazz Festival artist-in residence Robert Glasper.
+Headliners include soul singers John Legend and Jill Scott and rapper-turned-flutist André 3000 joining Blue Note Jazz Festival artist-in-residence, pianist Robert Glasper.
 Sway Calloway will serve as host.

 The title comes from Glasper’s Grammy-winning album “Black Radio III.”
 Organizers describe the event as “a celebration of the rich tapestry of Black culture ... the power of music transcending boundaries and forging new bonds.”